Dane is a sci-fi-horror author, a composer of experimental soundtrack music, and a writer on the topic of creativity.

 As I’ve immersed myself in philosophies, religions, mystical traditions, and meditation, I’ve found a few principles worth striving toward, but no ideology worth believing in.

 What I’ve discovered, instead, has ended my search for belief, but has reinvigorated my drive to explore.
 I’ve discovered something far more beautiful than belief, though it’s far more difficult to explain.

 Belief, in fact, seems to be a veil that obscures beauty in life that our language is inadequate to describe.
 Belief obscures the ecstatic chaos that our senses can reveal when we stop trying to sort, judge, and interpret every impulse we encounter.

 Belief is a prison of the mind, and true potential lies outside the prison.

 Seeking the others

 I see the need for institutions and conventions—common agreements about what constitutes reality and how we agree to define it—but I have no faith in them.
-This is because any self-sustaining institution or ideological framework needs the ability to evolve with new ideas, new information, and changing environments.
+This is because any self-sustaining institution or ideology needs the ability to evolve with new ideas, new information, and changing environments.